 How to manage time in chess?

-Clock is a very important aspect of practical chess.
-You may be a very good chess player but lose a lot of games because you getting short on time and making blunder as a result.
-In order to perform at your best, good time managing technique is required.
+The clock is a very important aspect of practical chess.
+You may be a very good chess player but lose a lot of games because you get short on time and make blunders as a result.
+In order to perform at your best, a good time management technique is required.
 What do I mean by that?
-Let’s say you have 75 minutes with 5 seconds delay for 40 moves and 30 minutes for the endgame (it is a typical time control for many tournaments).
+Let’s say you have 75 minutes with 5-second delay for 40 moves and 30 minutes for the endgame (it is a typical time control for many tournaments).
 At this time control a player should spend just under 2 minutes per move for the first 40 moves.

-Opening moves typically require less thought than complex middle game positions.
-Let’s imagine that first 10 moves of the game got into familiar opening line and only require 1 minute to complete.
+Opening moves typically require less thought than complex middle-game positions.
+Let’s imagine that the first 10 moves of the game got into a familiar opening line and only require 1 minute to complete.

 It means that now we have 74 minutes for 30 remaining moves, giving 2 minutes and 30 seconds for each move.
 Lesson?
-You got it: save time in the opening to have an extra time for the middle game calculation
+You got it: save time in the opening to have extra time for the middle-game calculation

-There are basically 3 types of players exist at chess:
+There are basically 3 types of players who exist at chess:

 Type 1